 Mary Anning’s grave is in the churchyard of St Michael’s Parish Church.
 A stained glass window there, paid for by the Geological Society, commemorates her life.

-If you’ve read this and want to visit the area we’d love to welcome you to West Bay Cottage.
+Read this and want to visit the area?
+We’d love to welcome you to West Bay Cottage.
 Please take a look inside the cottage or head to our Enquire and Book page for availability, the rates and how to book.